• Vintage Sony television set on a white background

 Gizmo Series

-Gizmo gathers illustrations adapted from and inspired by founder Simon Tyler's book Gizmo: The retro-tech we loved and lost, which will be published by Laurence King in May 2026.
+Gizmo gathers illustrations adapted from and inspired by founder Simon Tyler's forthcoming book Gizmo: Retro-tech We Loved and Lost, published by Laurence King in May 2026.

 Printing & Materials